 What closing costs should you expect?There are certain standard expenses linked to closing the sale of a house.
 These expenses are commonly divided between the buyer and seller, as dictated in the sales contract.
 Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help show you through the process.

 Taxes you may be responsible for at closing (Learn more)

-Sellers: As we negotiate your transaction, I'll not only work to get the very best sales price, but I'll also push for reduced closing costs.
-And once we've reached an agreement, I'll walk you through the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we hammer out your deal, I'll not only work to get the highest sales price, but I'll also campaign for reduced closing costs.
+And once we've arrived at an agreement, I'll fully explain the closing costs so you are aware of exactly what you're paying for.

-Buyers: If you're buying a home in Alameda County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an acceptable range so you're not surprised when you arrive at closing time.
-I'll be glad to look over the LE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: If you are purchasing a home in Alameda County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a reasonable range so you're not surprised when you arrive at the closing table.
+I'll be willing to look at the LE with you, answering your questions and highlighting any estimates of concern.